AgustinDiaz14/ShopifyTheme/README.md

 ### 5. **Video Controls**
 - Custom video controls were not implemented as per the design request are not clear.
 I stick to the given design placing an autoplaying video but muted.

+### 6. **Locales**
+- The theme supports multiple languages via Shopify's built-in locale system.
+It supports translations for all static text elements, ensuring a global reach.
 ---

 ## 🧰 Framework & Libraries